When moss appears on a lawn or in the grass, it often can be traced to one or two simple factors that are easy to identify.

 Dethatching removes moss from the lawn

 - It helps eliminate superficial and thus least vigorous roots from the lawn grass.
-These weak roots tend to weave a thick mat along the surface that retains moisture and is very inviting for moss spores.
+These weak roots tend to weave a thick mat along the surface that retains moisture, blocks air circulation, and is very inviting for moss spores.

 - Refer to our guidance on how to dethatch your lawn, a step that can be performed one or two times a year.